Search

 Multi-Player Pose Tracking

 Using Computer Vision algorithms, the human pose and body movement of multiple team players can be calculated from both monocular (single-camera footage), and multi-view (footage of multiple cameras) sports video datasets.
-The potential use of estimating the 2D or 3D Pose of multiple players in sports is wide-reaching and includes performance analysis, motion capture, and novel applications in broadcast and immersive media.
+2D or 3D Pose of multiple players in sports is useful in performance analysis, motion capture, and novel applications in broadcast and immersive media.

 Stroke Recognition

 Computer vision applications are capable of detecting and classifying strokes (for example, classifying strokes in table tennis).
-Movement recognition or classification involves further interpretations and labeled predictions of the identified instance (for example, differentiating tennis strokes as forehand or backhand).
+Movement recognition or classification involves interpretations and labeled predictions of the identified instance.
+I.e., differentiating tennis strokes as forehand or backhand).

-Stroke recognition aims to provide tools for teachers, coaches, and players to analyze table tennis games and to improve sports skills more efficiently.
+Stroke recognition aims to provide tools to analyze table tennis games and to improve sports skills more efficiently.

 Pose Detection Deep Learning Sports Player